Urine Infection (cont.)

 - What is the prognosis for a urinary tract infection (UTI)?

 - Is it possible to prevent recurrent urinary tract infections (UTIs) with a vaccine?

 - Can a urinary tract infection (UTI) be prevented?

 - Is it possible to prevent urinary tract infections (UTIs) with diet and supplements?

-What is the treatment for a urinary tract infection (UTI)?
+How is a urinary tract infection (UTI) diagnosed?

 Find out what women really need.